humrochagf/humberto.io/content/curriculum.en.md

     *October 2018*

     The Dorneles Treméa prize is an award given every year at the Python Brazil Conference to members of the Brazilian Python community that keeps alive the spirit of collaboration, entrepreneurship, and commitment to the community.
 It was named in honor of one of the founders of the Brazilian Python community who sadly passed away at 2011.

-    ### Calango Hacker Club
-    *Member and Supporter*

-    Calango is a hackerspace located at Brasília capital of Brazil that is a place where its members can share its pieces of knowledge about freedom, free software, open source, open hardware, maker culture and exercise their curiosity.

 languages: |